Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Applications received by the submission deadline will be screened for eligibility and referred for further evaluation and recommendation for funding.

 All applicants will receive written notification of the results of their application.
-For 2022-23, applicants will be notified of decisions in January 2023.
-In future years, applicants will be notified of decisions in September (first intake) and February (second intake) each year.
+For 2022-23, applicants will be notified of decisions in February 2023.

 All decisions are final and no appeals will be considered.